101 – McMaster University

 |Arts & Science (Honours)||February 1||February 1|

 Applicants will receive an email in late January/early February from the BHSc program office with details and a password to access the mandatory supplementary application.
-The supplementary application questions are available for review prior to submission, via the program website: Bachelor of Health Sciences (Honours).
-Please refer to the website for any updates to the supplementary process.
+The supplementary application questions are available for review prior to submission via the Bachelor of Health Sciences (Honours) website.
+Refer to the website for any updates to the supplementary process.

 |Honours Integrated Science||February 1||February 1|